ahhreggi/campfire/planning/ROUTES.md

 Purpose: Edit a post
 Description:
   - helper function name: updatePost(data)
-  - data = { user_id, post_id, body, parent_id, anonymous, last_modified ... }
+  - data = { post_id, title, body, anonymous, category_id, action: ["mod", "ans", "pin"], pinned*: boolean, last_modified*: string, selected_answer*: int }
-  - last_modified should be set to "now" on the server-side during update OR
+  - last_modified - update this to "now" only if type = "mod"
-  - selected_answer = id (if selecting an comment as selected_answer)
+  - selected_answer = update this to the given id only if type = "ans"
+	- pinned - update this to !pinned if action: "pin" and the user making the req is an instructor
 ```
 ```
 Route: "/posts/:postID"